jyviko/claude-o/README.md

 2. Install dependencies with `yarn`
 3. Build the TypeScript code
 4. Add the `co` command alias to your shell
-5. Detect and configure your preferred terminal (macOS: Terminal or iTerm)
+5. Detect and configure your preferred terminal (macOS: defaults to iTerm if available, otherwise Terminal)
 6. Configure the MCP server for Claude Code

 After installation, restart your shell or run: